Use the links below to find the information you need

 Self-employed people should claim a grant through the Self-Employed Income Support Grant

 Mondays, Tuesdays and Wednesdays during August you can get a 50% discount, up to £10 per person, on a meal out at participating restaurants.
 You can use the discount as many times as you like.
 It doesn't apply to take away food and drink or alcoholic drinks

 There is a range of funding support available to community groups and charities who are affected by the COVID-19 outbreak themselves or who are working to support vulnerable people impacted by COVID-19.
 This includes funding support for arts, heritage and sports projects, grants for organisations supporting vulnerable people and a dedicated fund for parish and town councils.
 Visit our Support for community groups and charities page for more information.

 Impact on services

-- Libraries (run by Worcestershire County Council) are closed.
+- Some libraries (run by Worcestershire County Council) reopened from 4 July.
+Read more about the reopening of libraries.
 You can still download free audio books.

-- Our bulky waste collections have been suspended.
-Garden waste and waste and recycling collections are unaffected.
+- Garden waste and waste and recycling collections are unaffected.